zendesk/chariot-tooltips/README.md

 Run the following to build `chariot.js` into thd `/dist` directory.

 	gulp

+*Do not check in the `dist` directory.
+Release on github will contain the tarballs with compiled js/css.*

 # Release
 Run the following style-checker before pushing your branch.